Nathan Ashmore: Career

 Ashmore signed schoolboy terms for Portsmouth and featured in a youth team alongside Premier League players Joel Ward and Matt Ritchie.
 His senior career started at Havant & Waterlooville before a successful loan spell at Gosport Borough turned into a permanent move.
 Ashmore helped Gosport to successive promotions to National League South before being snapped up by Ebbsfleet United in March 2016 to help with their promotion push to the National League, although Ebbsfleet would have to rely on the play-offs after finishing second behind Maidenhead United in 2016/17.
 Ashmore would sign on loan for the Magpies nearly five years later.
 At Ebbsfleet, Ashmore won the Player of the Season award two years running.

-In 2019, Ashmore was signed on loan by Boreham Wood, with manager Luke Garrard saying: “I think he’s a top, top goalkeeper at this level."
+In 2019, Ashmore was signed on loan by Boreham Wood, with manager Luke Garrard saying: "I think he's a top, top goalkeeper at this level."
 The move was later made permanent and at the start of the 2021–22 National League season, Ashmore kept four clean sheets in a row.
 Ashmore signed a new two-year contract with Boreham Wood in the summer of 2022.
+In the 2022–23 season, Ashmore kept 15 clean sheets to earn a place in the National League Team of the Year.

+On 1 October 2025, Ashmore joined National League North club Bedford Town on loan for the remainder of the 2025–26 season.
+On 29 October, following the recall of Boreham Wood's loan goalkeeper Finlay Herrick by parent club West Ham United, Ashmore was recalled from his loan spell.